Hadeweka/Crystal2Day/README.md

 * Should all shards be installed, but their postinstall hooks only be triggered when desired?
 * What examples should be made?
 * How can maps be improved?
-* Fix state variables if Anyolite isn't used

 ### Version 1.0.0